DaveBackus/Data_Bootcamp_Book/py-fun2.md

 Additional resources for specific topics:

 * The [Python Tutorial](https://docs.python.org/3.4/tutorial/controlflow.html) has a nice introduction to "trol flow language," which includes comparisons, conditional statements, and loops.
+* The infamous [PEP8](https://www.python.org/dev/peps/pep-0008/) and [Google](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html) describe programming style.
 * Bernd Klein's [Python Course](http://www.python-course.eu/lambda.php) covers lambda functions, map, reduce, and filter.
 The rest of this course is also quite good.
-* The infamous [PEP8](https://www.python.org/dev/peps/pep-0008/) and [Google](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html) describe programming style.
+* Ditto [Python Tips](http://book.pythontips.com/en/latest/), which starts at a level just above where we left off.
+Lots of cool stuff if you'd like to push further into Python.